malmiteria/samplesite/README.md

+This program is a web based sudoku game.
-This program runs in python 3.9, with a postgresql database. it expects a database named sudoku hosted on localhost, port 5432 the database username and password are expected to be 'postgres'
+It runs in python 3.9, with django, and a postgresql database. it expects a database named sudoku hosted on localhost, port 5432 the database username and password are expected to be 'postgres'